Hassan Zee: Film career

+In 1999, Zee moved to San Francisco to pursue filmmaking.

-Doctor Zee's first film titled Night of Henna was released in 2005.
+Zee's first film titled Night of Henna was released in 2005.
 The theme of the film dealt with "the conflict between Old World immigrant customs and modern Western ways..."
 Night of Henna focused on the problems of Pakistani expatriates who found it hard to adjust in American culture.
 Many often landed themselves in trouble when it came to marrying off their children.